Clicky

 9. Blown engine

-These are the most common reasons to bog-down or cut off when riding on the water.
+These are the most common reasons for a jet ski to bog down or cut off when riding on the water.
+Let’s dive deeper into each one.

-1. Gas
+1. Bad Gas

 Gas that will be sitting for months needs to have fuel stabilizer added to it and even then, it’s only good for about 6 to 12 months.
-This is why I like storing my jetskis near empty during the winter.
+This is why I like storing my jet skis near empty during the winter.

+To fix this depends on how much gas you have.
 If the tank is less than half full, I would add premium gas and see if it starts to run better.
 Though, if the gas is over a year old, then it would be best to get it out safely.
-Have your local repair shop siphon the old gas for you, as it’s very dangerous.
+Have your local repair shop siphon the old gas out for you, as it’s very dangerous.

-2. Spark Plugs
+2. Bad Spark Plugs

 Up there with bad gas is bad spark plugs, as both will cause running issues for any engine.